 - Sending or receiving a text takes a driver’s eyes away from the road for an average of 4.6 seconds.
 If a car is traveling at 55 mph, that’s the length of a football field.

 Distracted driving cuts across all age groups.
-A recent survey by Safe Kids Worldwide and American Baby magazine found that 78 percent of moms with children under the age of 2 acknowledge they have talked on the phone while driving.
+A recent survey by Safe Kids Worldwide and American Baby magazine found that 78 percent of moms with children younger than 2 acknowledge they have talked on the phone while driving.
 A quarter of those moms surveyed also said they have sent texts or checked emails while behind the wheel.

 Distractions go beyond just texting or talking on a phone.
 They include: